24/7 CONTROL ROOM: CALL OR WHATSAPP ON +27 64 543 0644

 For communities that desire a higher level of municipal services, an SRA provides them with the option to pay for these additional services in an affordable and sustainable manner.
 Typically, these services address urban management issues, including additional public safety measures, cleansing services, infrastructure maintenance, environmental improvements, and social services, among other

-How will Siti be established?
+How was Siti established?

 The establishment of an SRA is initiated by the community rather than the Municipality.
 It usually begins with community members who champion the need for environmental improvements within a defined area.
 They compile a five-year business plan, which includes a motivation report, an implementation plan, and a budget that outlines how the improvements will be achieved.
 This plan is presented to the community during a public meeting.